 But wigs weren't just enormous flashing signs pointing out STDs.
 They became fashionable in large part because of vanity.
 Similarly, America's first president George Washington, who styled his hair to look like a wig, bought teeth from his slaves to hide the fact that all his own teeth had fallen out.
 Vanity makes one do odd things.
 Wigs were also popular for the ladies, who never shied away from scandalous fashion trends.
-But aristocrats, who spend huge sums to pile their heads with human hair, were furious when commoners tried to steal their fashion trend.
-That lasted until the French Revolution... you know how that went for the aristocrats.
+But aristocrats, who spent huge sums to pile their heads with human hair, were furious when commoners tried to adopt their fashion trend.
+That lasted until the French Revolution, which subsequently didn't go great for the aristocrats.

 Syphilis Caused Hair Loss And Open Sores – And Wigs Were The Solution

-Syphilis began to spread in Europe in the 1490s, and by the 1600s it had become a major epidemic.
-Known as the pox or the French Disease, syphilis was spread by sexual contact, and before the development of antibiotics, there was no cure for the disease.
+Syphilis began to spread in Europe in the 1490s.
+Known as the pox or the French disease, syphilis was spread by sexual contact, and before the development of antibiotics, there was no cure.
 The more minor symptoms included patchy hair loss and open sores, but during the late stages of the disease, the afflicted could lose eyes, noses, and hands, and syphilis also attacked the brain, causing insanity.

 But Europeans devised a new way to hide evidence of their venereal diseases: wigs.
-Long hair was a status symbol, and rather than show off a bald head, wealthy Europeans turned to perukes, or wigs, to hide the symptoms of syphilis.
+Long hair was a status symbol, and rather than show off a bald head, wealthy Europeans turned to wigs to hide the symptoms of syphilis.

 Wigs Hid More Than Bald Heads

 Wigs became big business.
 Originally made from horse, goat, or human hair, wigs were expensive accessories.
 Inexpensive versions might be made from wool.
-In 1673, France created an independent wigmakers' guild for master wigmakers, who numbered around 200.
-A century later, in 1771, that number had grown to nearly a thousand.
+In 1673, France created an independent wigmakers' guild for master wigmakers.
+A century later, in 1771, there were nearly one thousand wigmakers in the country.

 When The Sun King Started Balding, He Hired 48 Wigmakers